borenstein-lab/MetaLAFFA/README.md

 ##### 1. Host read filtering

 The first step in MetaLAFFA is host read filtering.
 Host reads should be removed to ensure that later analyses are only considering the functional potential of the microbial community of interest.
 This is particularly important in cases where samples might consist of a majority of host reads, as in human fecal samples from hosts with certain gastrointestinal disorders that cause excessive shedding of epithelial cells (e.g. ulcerative colitis).
 Host read filtering is usually performed by aligning reads to one or more reference genomes for the host species and removing reads with match qualities above a certain threshold.
-Based on the original Human Microbiome Project (Huttenhower et al. 2012) study protocols, MetaLAFFA defaults to using BMTagger (Rotmistrovsky and Agarwala 2011) for host read filtering.
-The default host database is the human reference hs37.
+MetaLAFFA defaults to using Bowtie 2 (Langmead and Salzberg 2012) for host read filtering.
+The default host database is the human reference with decoys from the 1000 Genomes Project, hs37d5 (1000 Genomes Project Consortium 2015).

 ##### 2. Duplicate read filtering